AUAP/AP2017/all_miniex/mini_ex4/mini_ex4.md

 1)	Read the article [Cybernetics and the Pioneers of Computer Art by Thomas Dreher] (http://dreher.netzliteratur.net/4_Medienkunst_Kybernetike.html)

-2)	Read some projects that express the concept of feedback loop [here] (http://www.creativeapplications.net/processing/feedback-machines-mis-using-technology-non-linear-behavioural-systems
+2)	Take a look at some projects that express the concept of feedback loop [here] (http://www.creativeapplications.net/processing/feedback-machines-mis-using-technology-non-linear-behavioural-systems
 )

 3)	Explore different sensing technologies such as video, sound, mouse and keyboard
 a.
-May be useful – learn how to include other library: https://github.com/processing/p5.js/wiki/Integrating-other-libraries
+May be useful to include other library: https://github.com/processing/p5.js/wiki/Integrating-other-libraries
 b.
 Sound: https://p5js.org/reference/#/p5.SoundFile
 c.
 Video with p5.dom library: https://p5js.org/examples/dom-video-capture.html and https://p5js.org/examples/dom-video.html
 *The above a-c are just recommendation.
 Feel free to explore and experiment other functions and libraries.